Tachyon-Sonics/ChaosCastle/README.md

 - The `ChaosCastle.jar` file was incorrectly built.
 Note that the default gradle target will create it as a library without the required dependencies.
 Be sure you create it with the `ChaosCastleJar` gradle task.
     - When this is the case, trying to launch it from the command line will display the following error message: `no main manifest attribute, in ChaosCastle.jar`.

+If the game crashes after starting, it might also be due to a corrupt configuration file.
+You can reset the settings by deleting the file `ChaosCastle/.settings` in your `Documents` folder.
+If the top-scores file is corrupted (top scores fail to load - [F1] on title screen), delete the `ChaosCastle/.data/TopScores` file.
+Note that games are saved by default in the `ChaosCastle` folder which is inside your `Documents` folder.

 ## Goals of the game